microsoft/vscode-docs/docs/cpp/config-clang-mac.md

 Sometimes you might want to keep track of the value of a variable as your program executes.
 You can do this by setting a **watch** on the variable.

 1. Place the insertion point inside the loop.
 In the **Watch** window, click the plus sign and in the text box, type `word`, which is the name of the loop variable.
-Now view the Watch window as you step through the loop.
+Now view the **Watch** window as you step through the loop.

    ![Watch window](images/cpp/watch-window.png)

-1. To quickly view the value of any variable while execution is paused on a breakpoint, you can hover over it with the mouse pointer.
+1. To quickly view the value of any variable while execution is paused, you can hover over it with the mouse pointer.

    ![Mouse hover](images/cpp/mouse-hover.png)